0xADE1A1DE/USB-Injection/README.md

 ## _Disclaimers_
 _We do not guarantee compliance with the USB Specification.
 In fact, our injectors are purposely non-compliant as the injection mechanism exploits the fact that USB assumes compliance from all devices on a given bus.
-We do not condone the use of this technology for illegal purposes and assume no responsibility for any damages caused._
+_In its state as provided, this is not an inherently destructive artefact.
+However it can be developed into one, as such we do not condone the use of this technology for illegal purposes and assume no responsibility for any damages caused._

 ## Equipment needed
 Listed below is the equipment required for use with the provided bitsream / constraints files.
 However, alternative target boards can be used with porting of constraints.
 The cores are not very demanding of logic resources; buttons, switches, and 3.3V IO (like Pmod) are mainly what is needed.